FloatingOriginInteractive/Balsa.SDK/docs/UnityAddonsOverview.md

 Other components (attached to child objects of your part hierarchy, such as attachnodes, octree volumes, resource ports, fx system controllers, etc), _do_ have their data serialized in the assetbundle.
 Those scripts are included in the Balsa.Core assembly, which the main game also has access to, so in both projects, these components are exactly the same.

+#### Exported Script Data for Scenery
+For scenery addons, any attached scripts on your scene objects are included in the output assetbundle again only as the data needed to recreate them in game.
+So as long as the behaviour scripts also exist on the game side (ie, are either present in Balsa.Core, or are a Unity component, or are part of a plugin assembly the game is loading), the behaviour should load and initialize in the game.
+This allows sceneries to define functional elements, such as teleportation triggers, map boundaries, etc.

 --------